superlinked/VectorHub/docs/use_cases/personalized_search.md

 ## Great!
 But what can I use to get started?

-Using a vector database – a system designed to store and perform semantic search at scale – you can compare the query vector with vectors stored in the database and return the top-k most similar ones.
+Using a vector database – a system designed to store and perform semantic search at scale, you can compare the query vector with vectors stored in the database and return the top-k most similar ones.
 The key components of a vector database include a vector index, a query engine, partitioning/sharding capabilities, replication features, and an accessible API.
 Furthermore, vector databases are categorized into vector-native, hybrid, and search engines.
 Notable vector database providers include [Pinecone](https://pinecone.io), [Milvus](https://milvus.io), and [Weaviate](https://weaviate.io).

 | Key Component         | Description                                             |
 | --------------------- | ------------------------------------------------------- |